Felix's pov

 He pauses again and starts circling on the countertop with his finger.
 "I mean that, back then, it didn't seem like she was gonna convert or something.
 So there must be a super strong reason for her conversion."

 I can't actually.
-If I do, then there always will be a chance for me to catch feelings for her, even if the chance is small like a button.
+If I do, there will always be a chance for me to catch feelings for her, even if the chance is small like a button.
 I know for a fact that the chance is not that small now and it will grow bigger and bigger with time.
 And things will get complicated as Ian has suggested.

 But now, what?
 Should I just cut her off and move on with my life?
 Can I actually do that?
-Feelings aside, I haven't even thanked her properly for last night.
+Feelings and future aside, I haven't even thanked her properly for last night.
 Shouldn't I do that first before considering anything else?

 Yes, I should do that.
 Anything else can wait for later.
 I'll consider whatever is there to consider later when the right time comes.